 - Sugary drinks, soda, juice

-🧠 How to Actually Start the Keto Diet
+How to Start the Keto Diet: A Step-by-Step Guide for Beginners

 Use a keto calculator to find your daily carb/fat/protein targets.
 Aim for: